 But in simple terms: Apple iPhones are cool but expensive; Android phones are made by lots of manufacturers (Samsung, Motorola, Huawei, Sony, HTC, LG etc) and vary massively in price and quality.

-Your top 10 mobile phones: how to narrow it down
+Which mobile phone?
+How to narrow it down